Coldzer0/QuickJS-Pascal/README.md

 # QuickJS-Pascal

-## QuickJS FreePascal Binding sync with the latest version   ["2019-08-10"](https://github.com/wine-mirror/wine)
+## QuickJS FreePascal Binding sync with the latest version   [QuickJS](https://bellard.org/quickjs) Headers.

 ### I added a small demo in how to use it ```(it's a very easy engine to use)```.